 This on-the-job training focuses on NM residents, working primarily in technical positions.
-FCAP provides as an incentive for participating companies to create job opportunities for New Mexico residents to advance their careers.
+FCAP provides an incentive for participating companies to create job opportunities for New Mexico residents to advance their careers.
 All FCAP participants must have a mentor.
 The FCAP program provides a 50% reimbursement of the qualifying participants’ wages for up to 1040 hours physically worked by the crew member.
 Companies are approved by the Chair of the JTIP Board.
-Example: a NM Grip who is ready to move up to the Best Boy position would qualify.
+For example a NM Grip who is ready to move up to the Best Boy position would qualify.
 The Key Grip would be that crew member’s mentor.

 REGISTER AND CREATE AN ONLINE ACCOUNT